 Meshes

 Meshes are the simplest objects in Krang that can be rendered to an image.
-Each mesh is made from a material that defines emission mechanics, and a geometry that defines where the emission mechanics occur in the spacetime.
+Each mesh is made from material that defines emission mechanics, and a geometry that defines where the emission mechanics occur in the spacetime.

 Geometries